AxisCommunications/modbus-acap/README.md

 ## Usage

-The ACAP can be run in either client mode or server mode (default), configured with the application parameter `Mode`:
+The application can be run in either client mode or server mode (default), configured with the application parameter `Mode`:

 In client mode, it will subscribe to
 [AXIS Object Analytics](https://www.axis.com/products/axis-object-analytics)